Hybrid Stochastic Synapses Enabled by Scaled Ferroelectric Field-effect Transistors

-\IEEEPARstart{I}{nterest} in ferroelectric memory is rejuvenated with the discovery of ferroelectricity in CMOS-compatible and scalable doped HfO\textsubscript{2}, beyond conventional perovskite ferroelectrics \cite{ferri2021ferroelectrics,boscke2011ferroelectricity,boscke2011phase}.
-Leveraging HfO\textsubscript{2}, ferroelectric field effect transistors (FeFETs) are poised as top candidates for hardware tailored for future data-centric applications.
-By partially switching the ferroelectric (FE) polarization, the threshold voltage and consequently the channel conductance of the FeFET (Fig. 1(a)) can be gradually tuned.
+Interest in ferroelectric memory for storage and computing applications has been rejuvenated with the discovery of ferroelectricity in CMOS-compatible and scalable doped $\textrm{HfO}_2$, beyond conventional perovskite ferroelectrics \cite{ferri2021ferroelectrics,boscke2011ferroelectricity,boscke2011phase}.
+Leveraging $\textrm{HfO}_2$, ferroelectric field effect transistors (FeFETs) are poised as top candidates for hardware tailored to future data-centric applications.
+The FeFET structure, shown in Fig. 1(a), mimics that of a traditional MOSFET with a ferroelectric thin film layer in the gate stack.
+Generally, polarization of the ferroelectric layer affects the underlying channel charge density and thus modulates the threshold voltage (\textit{V}\textsubscript{TH}) of the device.
+By partially switching the polarization, \textit{V}\textsubscript{TH} and consequently the channel conductance, the FeFET can be gradually tuned.
 This phenomenon has been used to realize multi-state nonvolatile weight cells or synaptic memory elements previously \cite{mulaosmanovic2017novel,jerry2017ferroelectric, sun2018exploiting,saha2021intrinsic}.
+To realize a large number of stable analog states, the size of the FeFET synaptic devices need to be very large, i.e., on the order of several $\mu m$.
+In addition, non-linearity in the partial switching regime requires complex pulsing schemes for compensation and achieving desired conductance changes -- adding further peripheral overhead and inefficiencies.
+While recent efforts have looked at leveraging the non-linearity as an advantage \cite{saha2021intrinsic}, the large area coupled with higher power requirements of the larger devices make them unattractive for large-scale integration on chip.